 The Society for Pediatric Dermatology (SPD) is the only national organization in the United States specifically dedicated to the field of Pediatric Dermatology.

 The Society's objective is to promote, develop and advance education, research and care of skin disease in all pediatric age groups.
 The organization holds meetings twice a year to educate physicians about advances in pediatric dermatology, help them support children with dermatological diseases and improve the care of these children.

 This site provides information for the purpose of developing and advancing education, research and care of skin disease in all pediatric age groups.

 SPD has initiated work on a series of handouts, aimed at providing reliable information for pediatric dermatologists, dermatologists, pediatricians, family practitioners and internists to use and shared directly with patients and their families.
-Several are already available, including Acne, Infantile Hemangiomas, Moles, Warts, Isotretinoin, Molluscum, and Vitiligo.
+The newest handouts available cover Pyogenic Granuloma and the Risks of Indoor Tanning.

 Copyright © 2018 | The Society for Pediatric Dermatology